henriklovhaug/md-tui/README.md

 A terminal markdown renderer

-(Very early in development)

-## This is currently a test file

-noe text

-### Heading 3

-A table with some text and more herea asklfj adskjfdksaljf adskjfh sd sdkjf hdfj asdfh sdkjfh sdkjfh asdjf sdakjfhads jfh
+A table with some text and `with some code` more herea asklfj adskjfdksaljf adskjfh sd sdkjf hdfj asdfh sdkjfh sdkjfh asdjf sdakjfhads jfh

 | Column1 | Column2 | Column3 |
 | ------- | ------- | ------- |